drkrillo/docs/creator/media/video-playing.md

 ### Video Materials

-Most of the times, you'll want to play videos on an unlit \[Basic material]\(\{{< ref "/content/creator/sdk7/3d-essentials/materials.md#unlit-materials" >\}}), rather than a PBR material.
+Most of the times, you'll want to play videos on an unlit [Basic material](../sdk7/3d-essentials/materials.md#unlit-materials), rather than a PBR material.
 This results in a much brighter and crisper image, and is better for performance.

 ```ts
 Material.setBasicMaterial(screen, {